keithasaurus/simple_html/README.md

 # <div><h1 class="neat-class"><span>cool</span><br/></h1></div>
 ```
 ### Strings and Things
 Strings, ints, floats, and Decimals are generally rendered as one would expect expect.
-For security, `str`s are
+For safety, `str`s are
 escaped by default; `SafeString`s can be used to bypass escaping.

 ```python